 The average African grey’s extensive vocabulary demonstrates the intensity of their intelligence.
 They are known to give appropriate verbal responses in unrehearsed situations without coaching.
 Many owners claim to “converse” with their African greys.

 Tragically, the unhappy grey eventually gets around to feather plucking.
-In fact, in captivity, the ratio of unplucked to plucked African greys is about 3:1 – a remarkably high percentage.
+In fact, in captivity the ratio of unplucked to plucked African greys is about three to one: a remarkably high percentage.

 - Does your bird show reluctance to step up on your hand?